jdittrich/userNeedResearchBook/text/allURBook.md

 a meaningful insight.

-You see that I could not use all data, so I made some less significant groups in the “misc” section.
+You see that I could not use all data, so I made some less significant groups in the »misc« section.

 </div>